gomorpheus/morpheus-apidoc/source/includes/_account_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-zones      | null | An array of all the zones assigned to this group.
+zones      |  | An array of all the zones assigned to this group.

 ## Delete a Group for Subtenant